 The pilot leveraged HT’s experience developing structured internship protocols that set students up for success in technical fields, as well as Solar Austin’s industry connections to recruit local clean energy companies that were committed to hiring paid interns in the field.
 Solar Austin and HT also partnered with Piper Maddox, a renewable energy recruitment firm, to provide professional development resources for participating students, and Proverbs 31 Consulting to guide conservations around diversity, equity, and inclusion (DEI) between host companies and their interns.
 The program placed six students in paid internships at five regional clean energy companies over the summer of 2020.
 Due to the emergence of the COVID-19 pandemic, most internship opportunities were converted to remote, work-from-home positions and non-remote positions were carefully screened for adherence to COVID-19 precautions to ensure the safety of the interns.

-With summer internships and the City of Austin grant coming to an end, Solar Austin refocused their efforts on improving recruitment channels and mentorship opportunities within Texas’ solar and clean energy industry, while HT focused on further developing professional development opportunities for students passionate about environmental sustainability.
+With summer internships and the City of Austin grant coming to an end, Solar Austin refocused their efforts on improving recruitment channels and mentorship opportunities within Texas’ solar and clean energy industry, while HT focused on facilitating more professional development opportunities for students passionate about environmental sustainability.
 Solar Austin’s Pathways to Clean Energy Careers program, launched Fall 2020, is built on the best practices and matching structure developed through Solar Austin and HT’s partnership in the Equitable Clean Energy Jobs pilot program.